 Yes.
 Students will work with internship coordinator to determine grade.

 Can my internship count for one of my major requirements?

 Internships for Women and Gender Studies or Asian Pacific American Studies are required for the majors.
 Justice Studies internships count only as electives.

 The School of Social Transformation’s internship application process is straight-forward.
 However, you should begin the the process of finding an internship well before the start of the semester in which you plan to intern as the process can take time.

-Step 1: Update your resume – visit the School of Social Transformation Writing Mentorship Center or make an appointment with Career Services.
+Step 1: Update your resume – visit the School of Social Transformation Writing Mentorship Center or make an appointment with ASU Career and Professional Development Services.

 Step 2: Explore the internship list and print a list of organizations you would like to intern with.